bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 #How many bootstraps to do?
 More will lead to results with less error
   nboot = 1000

-#Which columns have coeficients in coef.df
+#Which columns have coefficients in coef.df
   col.locs=1:3

   boot=list()